refined-github/sandbox/README.md

 > Finally some **permalinks** to test GitHub extensions

-When to use this repo: after meals
+When to use this repo:

 - When you want to create a test case for Refined GitHub